 #6 – Tax Accounting

 Accounting of the matters related to the tax comes under tax accounting.
 It involves compliance with various tax-related statutes along with the tax planning with the aim of preparation of tax returns.
-This process involves the calculation of income tax and various other taxes and their timely payment to the tax authorities.
+This process consists of the calculation of income tax and various other taxes and their timely payment to the tax authorities.

 #7 – Cost Accounting

-This has been a guide to Types of Accounting.
+This article has been a guide to Types of Accounting.
 Here we discuss the top 7 types of accounting with detailed explanations along with some examples.
 You can learn more about accounting from following articles –